• Skip to primary navigation

 bowls of ingredients to make etouffee street tacos on a wooden cutting board

 In the meantime, I’ve been busy in my new kitchen, having fun cooking up family favorites and creating new dishes to enjoy.
-And to keep with the spirit of New Orleans, I decided to make some Etouffee Street Tacos and Dip to celebrate the season.
+And to keep with the spirit of New Orleans, I decided to make some Etouffee Street Tacos.
 Football season that is!

 Let’s gather the ingredients for the street tacos, which are created using Mission® Street Tacos Corn Tortillas, the perfect size for snacking and appetizers!